Alarm clock. Bed hair. Morning ritual. Off you go.

 There will always be con artists, of course.
 Street corner hustlers offering a $20 Rolex or some other too-good-to-be-true come on.
 Madison Ave, the con in the gray flannel suit, is always pitching you something you couldn’t possibly live without.
 Politicians and bureaucrats always seem to swipe a bigger and bigger piece of your American dream, a societal bait and switch in nightmarish proportions.

 How many trillions have been collectively lost in the quest to “beat the market.
 Add in some irresistible sure things, the next big thing, and other dead cats that didn’t bounce.
 These are just a few of the enemies that telegraph their punches, so you should learn how to bob, weave and duck if you want to win the battle for your money.

 They wear masks.
 They creep up on you like dusk.
 They’re a well armed contra force known by their unholy names: taxes, inflation, rising interest rates, hidden fees, undisclosed commissions and other sins of omission.

 And then there is you.

-You are not weird, and you are not alone.
+No, you are not weird, and you are not alone.

-We don’t have access to Wall Street’s Super Duper Artificial Intelligence Smarty Pants Algorithmic Trading apparatus (which also gets it wrong).
+We mortals don’t have access to Wall Street’s Super Duper Artificial Intelligence Smarty Pants Algorithmic Trading apparatus (which also gets it wrong).
 We, the little folk, have to rely on our ability to scrutinize and exercise self-control.
-Not only do we need to grow some thick skin, we need to learn the nuts and bolts of successfully managing the external foes, and deep dive into the internal antagonists, because you can’t fix the investment without first fixing the investor.
+Not only do we need to grow some thick skin, we need to learn the nuts and bolts of successfully managing the external foes, and deep dive into our own internal antagonists, because you can’t fix the investment without first fixing the investor.